'vode' cover image

 app is a function that takes a HTML node, a state object, and a render function (Component<State>).

-const containerNode = document.getElementById('APP-ID');
+const containerNode = document.getElementById('ANY-ELEMENT');

 const state = {